SolType: Refinement Types for Arithmetic Overflow in Solidity: Implementation

 \section{Implementation}

 ~ We implemented our type checking and type inference algorithms in a prototype called \toolname.
-Our tool is written in Haskell, with about 3000 lines of code for the frontend (e.g., Solidity preprocessing, lowering, SSA transformation) and 4000 lines of code for the backend (e.g., constraint generation, SMT embedding, solving). \toolname uses the Z3 SMT solver~\cite{z3} and the Spacer CHC solver \cite{spacer2014} in its backed, and it leverages the Slither~\cite{slither} analyzer as part of its front-end.
+Given a Solidity source file, \toolname will run the aforementioned algorithms and, for each arithmetic operation, output whether its corresponding soft constraint is satisfied or violated.
+Our tool is written in Haskell, with about 3000 lines of code for the frontend (e.g., Solidity preprocessing, lowering, SSA transformation) and 4000 lines of code for the backend (e.g., constraint generation, SMT embedding, solving). \toolname uses the Z3 SMT solver~\cite{z3} and the Spacer CHC solver \cite{spacer2014} in its backend, and it leverages the Slither~\cite{slither} analyzer as part of its front-end.
 In what follows, we discuss various aspects of Solidity and how we handle them in the MiniSol IR.

 \paragraph{Preprocessing Solidity code.} To facilitate verification, we preprocess Solidity smart contracts before we translate them to the MiniSol IR.
 In particular, we partially evaluate constant arithmetic expressions such as \lstinline{6 * 10**26}, which frequently appear in constructors and initialization expressions.
 We also inline internal function calls.